ksk98/RacoonClient/README.md

 # RaccoonTheThird
-**This project is work in progress, everything is subject to change!**

 Raccoon The Third is a scalable Discord bot platform that I'm developing for personal use.

 This project consists of 3 repositories: